On this page:

 - Download Citrix Receiver for Macintosh.

-- Instructions are available for Citrix Receiver for Macintosh Installation and First Launch.
+- Instructions are available for Citrix Workspace for Macintosh Installation and First Launch.

 Note: To use Citrix, your Kerberos password cannot be more than three years old.
 If your password exceeds this age limit, you need to change your Kerberos password

 - A catalog of BrioQuery reports is available from http://ist.mit.edu/warehouse-reports.

 - Choose to save the needed reports on your local machine.
 For example, you may wish to create a folder named Brio Reports on your Desktop.